How do I apply for one of the music places at CSG?

 The five highest scoring candidates in the performance audition will be offered a place at the school (if Camden School for Girls is matched by the secondary transfer system as a preference).

 A waiting list of candidates will be drawn up in ranked order from which students will be drawn in the event of candidates turning down their offer.

 Please click here for the list of dates.
 You will be notified of your daughter’s position on the waiting lists if in the top 50.

 The music aptitude assessment process is very competitive and usually the school receives in excess of three times the number of applicants to audition spaces.
 Therefore, two thirds of applicants are not successful in progressing to the next stage of the assessment process.
 The school will email you to inform you of this.
 If you decide to list CSG on your application form, your application will automatically be considered under the distance criterion.

 Yes we do maintain two separate waiting lists, in rank score order.
-The first list refers to the music aptitude assessment only.
-The second list takes into account the performance audition also.
+The first list refers to only the music aptitude assessment.
+The second list refers to only the performance audition.
 There is often significant movement on both waiting lists over the application and place acceptance process, so it is possible that your daughter may be offered a place from the waiting list if you did decide to apply.

 You will be contacted by email regarding this or you should contact the school office on (020) 7485 3414 who can advise you on your position on the waiting list.

 You should follow the instructions provided to you by the Local Authority and accept the offer of a place with them directly.